Character Rules in Business and in Life

-Character is important in both your business and everyday activities.
-It consists of a set of behavior traits or way the you conduct yourself.
-Your behavior or conduct then determines how other people judge your character or the type of person you are.
+It is important in your everyday activities and determines how other people judge your character or the type of person you are.

 When you have good or positive character, you act in a manner that is honorable, courageous, compassionate and ethical.
 It results in being viewed with respect, overcoming the difficult and feeling good about yourself.
 This increases your esteem and self-respect, as well as allows you to prosper.
 A bad reputation can even affect your confidence and relationship with others.